Satellite Installer Career Information and Education Requirements

 Good customer service and communication skills are vital, because satellite installers must work with customers to educate them on satellite systems and explain what problems may arise as time goes on.
 They must also complete work orders for maintenance and repair.

-According to the U.S. Bureau of Labor Statistics, telecommunications equipment installers and repairers made an average $27.60 per hour in 2008 (www.bls.gov).
-Employment in these areas was expected to decline by nine percent between 2008 and 2018, due largely to improvements in commercial satellite equipment.
+According to the U.S. Bureau of Labor Statistics, telecommunications equipment installers and repairers made a median $26.32 per hour in 2013 (www.bls.gov).
+Employment in these areas was expected to grow by 4 percent between 2012 and 2022, due largely to improvements in commercial satellite equipment that make maintenance work less frequent.

 No set education requirements are established for become a satellite installer.
 Many employers require at least a GED or high school diploma, and they prefer installers who have earned an associate's or bachelor's degree in electronics or a related field.
 Many companies offer their own training programs for installation technicians, or they require employees to attend corporate training programs offered by the television or Internet providers whose products they support.